 A purchase contract can contain certain contingencies upon which the sale will be dependent.
 These can include the following:

-- Inspection contingency: An inspection contingency allows the buyer to have certain amount of time to conduct home inspection for any issues.
+- Inspection Contingency: An inspection contingency allows the buyer to have a certain amount of time to conduct home inspection for any issues.
 If the home fails this inspection then this contingency allows the buyer to cancel the purchase.

 Who Prepares a Purchase Contract?